 For more information email Tanner Shumake

-Here at MBC we believe adoption is something we are called to do as believers.
+Here at MBC we believe fostering/adoption is something we are called to help in as believers, whether that is being a parent of these children or helping support those parents.
 God adopts us as His children when we place our faith in Him.
 He calls us to take care of the widows and orphans and those that can't defend themselves.
 Our heart for this ministry is to be a place where foster and adoptive families and kids can come and feel supported.

 For additional information, contact Claire Davis.